Do sin firms engage in real activities manipulation to meet earnings benchmarks?

 benchmarks.

-respect to nancialstatement analysis and earnings quality.
+respect to financialstatement analysis and earnings quality.

 Keywords Earnings management, Accrual-based earnings management (AEM),

-Real activities manipulation (RAM), Sin rms
+Real activities manipulation (RAM), Sin firms

 Paper type Research paper